Required Contributions from Employees

 A separated employee who exercises the right to withdraw contributions waives the right to collect further benefits from either CSRS or FERS based on that service unless that person returns to a covered position in the federal government and repays the withdrawn amount, plus interest (or in certain CSRS cases accepts an actuarial reduction in the benefit).
 See Redeposit Service in Section 3 of this chapter.

 In any event, the withdrawal of contributions should be done with caution.
 The rights to future benefits through a deferred retirement are typically far more valuable than the dollar amount of the contributions, even after taking into account what could be earned by investing those contributions.

-Employees are never entitled to a refund of Social Security taxes, except for the inadvertent collection of taxes above the maximum amount.
+Note: Employees are never entitled to a refund of Social Security taxes, except for the inadvertent collection of taxes above the maximum amount.

 Excess CSRS Contributions—Long-serving CSRS employees may have more creditable service than is required to earn the maximum annuity benefit of 80 percent.
 Under standard accrual rules, the maximum is reached at 41 years and 11 months of service, but less is required for those who served in certain occupations in which benefits accrue at a higher rate, as described in Section 8 of this chapter.
 When their retirement application is processed by OPM and after any unpaid deposits or redeposits are paid off, those retirees are offered a choice of having the remaining amount refunded with interest or using it to purchase additional annuity, which won’t be subject to the 80 percent limit.
 The rules for purchasing additional annuity are the same as those for voluntary contributions (see below).
 This policy is not germane to FERS because there is no benefit maximum under FERS.